 The girl swayed slightly and fell to one knee, exhausted, pale as snow.
 Now that my bloodlust had faded, I noticed that the splotches of red on her bandages were significantly larger and redder than they had been before.
 The fighting had re-opened her wounds and she was bleeding once more.
 I knelt and draped her right arm over my shoulder, then stood.
 She leaned gratefully on the support as we hobbled back towards the manor house.

 “What’s your name, girl?”
 I asked.

 “Emmy,” she replied breathlessly, “And you are?”

 “Tore.
 I command here,” I replied without my title.
 Lord Baron Tore Aurkyn was too much of a mouthful and this one seemed to care little for titles of nobility.
-Perhaps I was using the wrong word for it.
-My knowledge of Arkadi was incomplete after all.

 “That was fun; we should do that again sometime,” she said cheerily.